mashrur29/mashrur29.github.io/_pages/about.md

   - /about.html
 ---
 <p align="justify">
-I am a 4th year Computer Science PhD Candidate at the University of Massachusetts Amherst (UMass Amherst).
+I am a final year Computer Science PhD Candidate at the University of Massachusetts Amherst (UMass Amherst).
 My research interest lies in the intersections of <b>Human-Computer Interaction (HCI)</b> and <b>Natural Language Processing (NLP)</b>.
 I work in the <a href="https://groups.cs.umass.edu/hci-vis/" target="_blank">HCI-VIS Lab</a> under the supervision of <a href="https://groups.cs.umass.edu/nmahyar/" target="_blank">Dr. Narges Mahyar</a> and <a href="https://groups.cs.umass.edu/asarv/" target="_blank">Dr. Ali Sarvghad</a>.
 My research primarily focuses on designing and developing conversational agents to elicit rich input.
 </p>

 <details>